x75093/sensor_development/AWS_Pull_README.txt

 EXAMPLE:

-python Data_Pull_14SEP16.py temperature_table_v2 myfile.csv us-east-1 abcd abdc
+python Data_Pull_14SEP16.py temperature_table_v2 myfile.csv us-east-1 junk1 junk2

 $$$$$ When running this script your file path will automatically populate with the myfile.csv full of AWS data $$$$$$$$$